Lectures & workshops

 Lecture on and for higher education:

-Examples of workshops for primary, secondary, and higher education:
+Examples of workshops for primary, secondary, and higher education and HR:

 • What can teachers and educational establishments do to enhance the validation of student’s graded assignments in an era of generative AI?